JonahPlusPlus/shopify_challenge/README.md

 There could also be an API to fulfill orders or rollback canceled orders.

 There is no proper security on this site, there would have to be token authorization to make the API secure, which would involve storing User accounts and salted+hashed passwords

+Make the page refresh automatically; didn't do it since it would be easiest with AJAX, but didn't want to spend any more time before submitting